Importance of being active

 Many divers have been trained by instructors certified by the Handicapped Scuba Association (HSA), a California nonprofit that's been running scuba and underwater education programs for nearly thirty years.
 HSA bases diving proficiency on one's ability to assist another diver in the water.

-• Level B divers must dive with two other non-disabled divers.
+• Level B diver must dive with two other non disabled divers

-The Cody Unser First Step Foundation also supports a robust scuba program and even offers expense-paid trips for wounded military veterans to get certified in scuba diving.
+The Cody Unser First Step Foundation also supports a robust scuba program and even offer expense-paid trips to wounded military veterans to get certified in scuba diving.

 Skiing (Alpine)